Mikuni Carb Installation and Tuning Instructions

 Note that the adapters have only two holes for mount studs.
 Some SU carbs and manifolds use 4 studs, some use two studs.
 If your manifold has 4 studs, just ignore two of the studs and use the two on each carb that make for the most convenient installation.
 On some manifolds the studs may be long enough that one or two will have to be removed or they will contact the back of the carb.
 It usually makes for a cleaner installation to remove all of the studs and substitute bolts - 5/16 coarse thread in most manifolds.
 Button head Allen bolts are recommended.

 To assure a good seal between the carb adapter, the factory heat shield, and the intake manifold, you may want to use the stock type paper gaskets or a gasket sealing/gasket replacement compound.
 The carbs are secured to the rubber mounts by tightening the hose clamp provided on the mounts.
 This type of mount not only helps to isolate the carbs from engine vibration - a significant problem with SU and ZS carbs - but also makes it very easy to remove the carbs when needed.
+Just make sure that the carbs are fully seated and mounted in line with each other before tightening.

 When using stock SU linkage on a Volvo B18/B20 or other engine with rod and lever type throttle linkage, rotate the linkage arm on the connecting shaft until it lines up with the linkage arm that was used to couple to the SU carb linkage.
 There should be a ball end stud in the kit.
 This should be attached to the hole in the lever arm farthest from the connecting shaft end.
 The ball socket end of the arm on your original linkage should fit over the end of this ball stud.
 When the linkage is attached, but still loose, you can work on making sure that the carbs are in proper synchronization ( they start to open and finish opening at the same time ) and that both fully open and close.
 It is strongly recommended that an additional throttle return spring be attached to assure that the throttle slides return all the way to the idle speed setting when the throttle is closed.